 Our allies hail from diverse ethnic, national, and cultural origins.
 Operating in large-scale combined arms maneuver with multinational partners may require cross-cultural association skills for the NCO small-unit leader or the battle staff NCO coordinating actions between commands.
-Human-centric leadership capabilities honed in our own units require external applications when dealing outside our own cultural comfort zones.
+Humancentric leadership capabilities honed in our own units require external applications when dealing outside our own cultural comfort zones.
 Modern warfare has produced the phenomenon of the "global rifle platoon."

 Our military transition teams immerse themselves in the culture of indigenous forces.
 In counterinsurgency operations, indigenous forces must gradually assume the lead in order for our forces to retrograde.
-The military transition team must overcome the barriers of language, culture, race, religion, and experience if it is to succeed in developing the capabilities of indigenous forces.
+The military transition team must overcome the barriers of language, culture, race,

+The contexts and threats may vary, but the relationship between the leader and the led still requires education in military art... religion, and experience if it is to succeed in developing the capabilities of indigenous forces.
 The U.S. Army NCO frequently assumes responsibility for providing leadership for these missions.
 His education and training may contribute to the success of counterinsurgency operations or fail him at the point of attack.
 Military transition team members that become a source of irritation of indigenous forces may impede the progress of the campaign plan.
 NCO leadership for these contexts must be developed intentionally and deliberately.